 What is BMR?

-BMR stands for Basal Metabolic Rate, although some incorrectly call it "base metabolic rate" or even "basic metabolic rate" - both of them are incorrect.
-Basal here is used in the sense of "minimal", so if something is basal it is of, relating to, or being essential for maintaining the fundamental vital activities of an organism, for example a basal diet is the absolute minimum nutrients your body needs to survive.
+BMR stands for Basal Metabolic Rate, sometimes incorrectly called either "base metabolic rate" or even "basic metabolic rate".
+Basal here is used in the sense of "minimal", so if something is basal it is of, relating to, or being essential for maintaining the fundamental vital activities of an organism.
+For example, a basal diet is the absolute minimum nutrients your body needs to survive.
 Up to 85% of a person's daily energy expenditure goes towards sustaining the basic metabolic functions.
-BMR is used for calculating energy and nutritional needs for athletes and ordinary people alike, diets, threatment for some health conditions, weight loss diets, etc.
+BMR calculations are used in estimation of the energy and nutritional needs of athletes and ordinary people alike, for diets, treatment for some health conditions, weight loss diets, etc.